 We assume that the parents escaped from one of the nearby private beaver collections.

-Judging by the signs along the riverbank, there has been a beaver presence in the area for at least five years and likely eight at the most.
+Judging by the signs along the riverbank, there has been a beaver presence in the area for five years at the very least and probably a good deal longer.

-It’s possible, but we think the odds are against this.
-This partly because inbreeding is usually a poor basis for establishing a population, but also because the survival of young beavers is subject to a number of natural threats, such as drowning during floods and harsh winters.
+It’s possible, but we think the odds were heavily against this.
+This is partly because inbreeding within a small number of animals is usually a poor basis for establishing a population, but also because the survival of young beavers is subject to a number of natural threats, such as drowning during floods or harsh winters.

 At present, beavers are not protected in the UK.
-However Scottish Natural Heritage is working to protect beavers under European law and have said that they expect protected status to be in place sometime this winter.
+However Scottish Natural Heritage is working to protect beavers under European law and have said that they expect protected status to be in place at some point, although the timeframe for this has slipped repeatedly.
 In the meantime, the Scottish Government has stated that the beaver populations in Argyll and on Tayside can remain and that beavers will be allowed to expand their range naturally.

 Beavers are purely vegetarian.
 In the winter months, they tend to eat the softer woody tissue of trees like willow, birch and aspen.
 In spring and summer, they feed on fresh shoots of aquatic plants, sedges and grasses.
 It is unusual for a beaver to travel more than 20m from water to feed.

-Yes they can, the main problems they have caused elsewhere are undermining riverbanks by burrowing and causing localised flooding by building dams which block drainage channels.
+Yes in some circumstances they can.
+The main problems they have caused elsewhere are undermining riverbanks by burrowing and causing localised flooding by building dams which block drainage channels.
 In some situations, beaver dams can temporarily stop migratory fish like salmon from getting to their spawning grounds.

 Beavers don’t create these problems everywhere.
 For instance, beavers are unlikely to build dams in much of Strathglass.
 If the right management is in place, most beaver impacts can be addressed.
 Beavers also bring benefits for other wildlife, improve water quality and can reduce flooding – so much so that beavers have now been reintroduced to 25 European countries for the environmental advantages they bring.

 Trees for Life supports the return of beavers to the Highlands with the support of local communities.
-We want to find out what people think about the idea of having beavers around.
-We’ve been talking to local residents, landowners, farmers and fishermen and heard a diverse set of views, ranging from concern that beavers could exacerbate bank erosion and impede fish passage through to enthusiastic support for having beaver as part of the local wildlife.
-Now, we want to give people the chance to find out more about beavers and discuss the issues locally.
+We wanted to find out what people think about the idea of having beavers around.
+By talking to local residents, landowners, farmers and fishermen and hearing a diverse set of views, ranging from concern that beavers could exacerbate bank erosion and impede fish passage through to enthusiastic support for having beavers as part of the local wildlife.
+We believe that there are compelling reasons for Scotland to consider wildlife reintroductions and to do so in a balanced way.
+Open-handed dialogue to develop a shared understanding of the potential costs and opportunities associated with reintroductions is vital if we are to avoid further debilitating conflict between land use interests.

 In 2012 we planted our millionth tree!
 Now we want to establish a million more trees.
 Help us meet this exciting milestone...